-To prevent burning yourself, do not remove the radiator cap when the engine is hot.
+To prevent burning yourself, do not remove the coolant reservoir cap or air release valve when the engine is hot.

 Coolant type selection

 Use of improper coolants may damage your engine cooling system.
 Your coolant must contain ethylene-glycol type coolant for a proper corrosion protection of your engine that contains aluminum components.
 Use "TOYOTA Long Life Coolant" or equivalent.